 How Will My Doctor Test for It?

-First, he’ll ask you about your symptoms and general health.
-Then, he’ll do a physical exam.
+First, they’ll ask you about your symptoms and general health.
+Then, they’ll do a physical exam.

 Your doctor might also order the following: